DPhil in Archaeological Science

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-Under the UK system, applicants should have a minimum of 65% in their degrees and >67% for their research dissertation.
+Applicants with UK qualifications are usually expected to achieve a minimum of 67% in their masters degrees and >67% for their research dissertation.
 However, entrance is very competitive and most successful applicants have a first-class degree (> 70%) or the equivalent.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.